dalexiou48/cav_pr_dataset/README.md

 # CAV-PR: An Autonomous Vehicle-captured Dataset in CERTH infrastructures for Place Recognition
 CAV-PR (CERTH Autonomous Vehicle - Place Recognition) is a public dataset which contains sychronized sequences of RGB image, 3D Lidar, IMU and GPS-RTK measurements.
 It composed of two sessions and each one of them contain revisits from both same and reverse viewpoints.
 This is the official repository of the paper:
-3D LiDAR-Based Viewpoint Tolerant PlaceRecognition in Outdoor Scenarios (link comming soon).
+3D LiDAR-Based Viewpoint Tolerant Place Recognition in Outdoor Scenarios (link coming soon).

 ![sample_photo2](https://user-images.githubusercontent.com/74976921/156171429-3fc21f5f-15f1-4f72-b45d-0257472d1167.png)